FrankHu-RDS/CLI-Fraction-Calculator/argparse/README.md

     python -m process calc '0 - 1_4/10'
          Output:   '-1_4/10'

-## Edge Cases Tested:
+## Edge Cases Tested: (See edge test cases file for more details)
-    main(['calc', '2/3 / 0']
+    python -m process calc '2/3 / 0'
-    main(['calc', '2/3 / 1/0']
+    python -m process calc '2/3 / 1/0'
-    main(['calc']
-    main(['calc', 'asdf']
-    main(['calc', 'asdf asdf asdf']
-    main(['calc', '2_10 / 2']
-    main(['calc', '10 asdf 10']
+    python -m process calc
+    python -m process calc 'asdf'
+    python -m process calc 'asdf asdf asdf' python -m process calc '2_10 / 2' python -m process calc  '10 asdf 10'

 ## Loglevel details:
 There are also different loglevels utilized.
 I utilized loglevel debug to track debugging the system.
     Example run: python -m process --loglevel debug calc '2_3/8 + 9/8'

 ## Testing
 In process > cli > tests, you will find all unit tests for this program.
-    To run the tests use the command below while in the argparse directory. python -m pytest -v
+To run the tests use the command below while in the argparse directory.
+    python -m pytest -v

 ## Known Issues
 In order for negative numbers to work properly, you will need to use python3 versions and up.
 This is because of a known python2 division discrepancy found here : https://www.python.org/dev/peps/pep-0238/

 For example when you do 8/-7, you will receive -2 in python2, however you will receive -1 in python3.
 This is because it the result is using integer division and is being rounded down toward the more negative value of -2.
 (This is also known as "Floor division")

 In order to get proper results, using python3 is suggested.